karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 As you can see the step that checks if a new update is available has not been executed because we're creating a platform image for the first time.

-If we take a look at the Teams Channel where we added the "Incoming WebHook" a new notification has popped up.
+If we take a look at the Microsoft Teams channel where we added the "Incoming WebHook" a new notification has popped up.

 ![platform-img-channel-notification](/img/platform-img-channel-notification.png)